bunsanweb/bunsanweb/readme.md

 The HTML DOM is applied as a primitive data structure of programs for messages and their states.
-It also adds an interface for accessing with the metadada instead of structured locators.
+It also adds an interface for accessing metadata instead of structured locators.
 The engine realizes a program centric URI-space freely allocated by itself.
-It enables seamless hyperlink accessing from their data and programs, via local systems such as files or storage, to the universal Web.
+It enables seamless hyperlink accessing from data and programs, via local systems such as files or storage, to the universal Web.

 This repository contains a runtime implementations on node.js and its examples.